wangchning/vocabulary/Vocabulary.md

 - Although she had the dual advantages of wealth and beauty, she did not have a happy life.
 - This room serves a dual purpose --- it's both a study and guest room.

+### dynamic
+> : always active or changing
+> : having or showing a lot of energy.
+- She's young and dynamic and will be a great addition to the team.

 ## E
 ### efface
 Teachers get annoyed to find that someone has effaced the blackboard --- even the part clearly marked, "Do Not Erase!"